jnozzi/cocoadev.com/markdown/SpellCatcherX.md

 http://www.rainmakerinc.com

-Spell Catcher X 10.3's new General/DirectCorrect? feature has tools to help developers with their text-related accessibility and General/NSTextInput? / TSM General/CarbonEvent? implementations.
+Spell Catcher X 10.3's new DirectCorrect? feature has tools to help developers with their text-related accessibility and NSTextInput? / TSM CarbonEvent? implementations.
 See more about these tools at http://www.rainmakerinc.com/developer/